Sonography Pediatric Gynecology Assessment, Protocols, and Interpretation

 Female reproductive tract anomalies may result from agenesis/hypoplasia, vertical or lateral fusion abnormalities, or resorption defects.

 Turner syndrome: It is an X chromosomal abnormality with 45 XO karyotype.
 The ovaries are fibrous, streak-like, and not visible on ultrasound.
-Uterus remains prepubertal in size although, puberty may appear spontaneously in few patients.[6]
+The uterus remains prepubertal in size, although puberty may appear spontaneously in a few patients.[6]

 Non-congenital Pathology

-Pelvic inflammatory disease (PID): Early PID changes are subtle on ultrasound and appear as hyperemia and thickening of the pelvic structures and free fluid in the cul-de-sac.
-Long-standing PID can lead to pyosalpinx, pyometra, tubo-ovarian abscess, etc. Pyosalpinx appears as a tubular, round, or oval thick-walled structure with low-level internal echoes.
-Ovary, when involved, is enlarged and becomes echogenic.
+Pelvic inflammatory disease: Early pelvic inflammatory disease (PID) changes are subtle on ultrasound and appear as hyperemia and thickening of the pelvic structures and free fluid in the cul-de-sac.
+Long-standing PID can lead to pyosalpinx, pyometra, and tubo-ovarian abscess.
+Pyosalpinx appears as a tubular, round, or oval thick-walled structure with low-level internal echoes.
+The ovary, when involved, is enlarged and becomes echogenic.
 Tubo-ovarian abscess appears as a complex collection with moving echoes and debris.[7]

-Ectopic pregnancy: It can occur in adolescent girls though incidence is lower than the adults, often associated with sexually transmitted diseases - inflammation or PID especially involving fallopian tubes.
-Extrauterine pregnancy can be seen in the cervix, abdomen, ovary, or uterine cornua, appear as an echogenic ring with an anechoic area.
+Ectopic pregnancy: It can occur in adolescent girls, though incidence is lower than in adults, and is often associated with sexually transmitted diseases—inflammation or PID, especially involving fallopian tubes.
+Extrauterine pregnancy can be seen in the cervix, abdomen, ovary, or uterine cornua and appears as an echogenic ring with an anechoic area.
 The yolk sac is not visible in early pregnancy.
 Ruptured ectopic pregnancy demonstrates associated hematoma seen as a hyperechoic lesion.
 Hemoperitnoeum may occur and is seen as fluid with echoes in the peritoneal cavity.
 It can lead to hemodynamic instability, and early diagnosis is critical.[8][9]

 Torsion results in venous and lymphatic obstruction, and the torsed ovary becomes engorged.
 It appears edematous and enlarged in volume in comparison to the normal contralateral ovary.
 The blood supply may be decreased or absent in torsion.[12]
 However, the ovary has a dual supply from the uterine and ovarian arteries, and it is very uncommon to show absent vascular flow.
 The venous flow usually obstructs.
 Color Doppler often demonstrates twisting of the vascular pedicle of the ovary.
 A "follicular ring sign" may be seen due to perifollicular edema, which refers to a hyperechoic ring around the antral ovarian follicles.[11]
 An ovarian mass of more than 5 cm increases the chances of ovarian torsion.[10]
 Ultrasound can detect such associated mass.